fenago/machine-learning/lab_guides/lab_9.md

 ![](./images/206.png)

-In this chapter we learn two ensemble learning techniques called bagging and boosting, which very much resemble the two previous techniques, respectively.
+In this lab we learn two ensemble learning techniques called bagging and boosting, which very much resemble the two previous techniques, respectively.
 In a nutshell, this is what bagging and boosting do: